 What is WoW gold cap - how to reach the ultimate wealth in World of Warcraft

-By the end of year 2018 the richest man on the planet was the owner of Amazon and Blue Origin, Jeff Bezos.
+By the end of year 2018, the richest man on the planet was the owner of Amazon and Blue Origin, Jeff Bezos.
 His assets were estimated to be worth almost 150 billions of dollars (at least before the divorce).
 That's a lot of money.
 Probably he could have accumulated even more.
 Maybe in the future someone will.

-What is wow Gold cap
+What is Gold cap in wow

 how to earn gold in wow